glxxyxafonso/whatbeato.uk/_posts/2022-12-28-c64-from-scratch.markdown

 * The C64 was not running at normal speed, and the SID wasn't working.
 * It needed constant adjustments on the R27 pot, or the video would easily lose sync again.

 That wasn't it.

-I needed to get my hands dirty and go old school deeper.
+I needed to get my hands dirty and go old school.

 The next step was getting my [DSO quad](https://www.seeedstudio.com/DSO-Quad-Aluminium-Alloy-Silver-p-1033.html) oscilloscope on and starting probing the lines in the board, trying to find anomalies and their probable source.
 To help with that, I used two resources: